AlphaNik/FIle-Upload/README.md

 #Secured File upload

-#this project has following features
+#this mini project has following features

 1)Implementation of REST service with token authentication.